 Unfortunately, George has begun to show his age, and the years have taken a toll on his rear legs and back.
 Necessity is the mother of all invention, and I’ve had to invent a few ways to make our home less slippery for George’s feet.
 I would like to share them with you in hopes that they might be of use to you and your aging pet.

 I will preface these tips by saying that untreated osteoarthritis detracts greatly from a dog’s quality of life.
 Your family vet can tell you about appropriate medications, supplements, or diet for your senior dog.
+You can also ask your veterinarian for a local rehab referral so you can learn exercises to promote your pet’s strength.

 Slips can result in injuries such as torn ligaments, tendon sprains, or muscle pulls.
 Wall-to-wall carpeting is great to make our dogs secure, but many of us have lots of laminate or wood flooring.
 If you don’t wish to change your flooring, there are temporary adjustments you can make to both your floor and your dog!